dddrrreee/cs140e-23win/labs/1-compile/volatile/BUG.md

-In class the claim was that because `gcc` didn't know there was a device ordering requirement between step 1 and step 2 that at higher optimization levels some of the assignments to `cp` would trickle down below the send.
-(This reordering is perfectly legal in C: modifying the contents of a storage location does not change its address.)
+In class the claim was that because `gcc` didn't know there was a device ordering requirement between step 1 and step 2 that at higher optimization levels some of the assignments to `cp` (step 1) would trickle down below the send (step 2).
+Note: such reorderings are perfectly legal in C: modifying the contents of a storage location does not change whether you can assign its address to anything.

-However, when I ran our r/pi compiler and looked at the result the claimed bug did not show up:
+However, when I ran our r/pi compiler and we looked at the result in class, the bug I claimed was there did not show up:

         % arm-none-eabi-gcc -g -O3 -c 4-fb.c
         % arm-none-eabi-objdump -S -d 4-fb.o